 Another important thing to look at is the noise that wind turbines produce.
 This can be difficult to deal with especially if you have neighbours who might complain about the noise.
 Even the largest and quietest of turbines can still produce enough sound to get yourself an angry neighbour.
 This also makes turbines a challenge to install in suburban areas.

 Based on the above, it can be concluded that solar beats wind energy.
-However, the latter is still a viable source of off-grid electricity.
+However, the latter is still a viable source of electricity while living off-the-grid.
 Besides, both of these renewable sources have ways to go in technological advancements.
 And as time passes everyone can expect more improvements, especially when it comes to the financial investment required.

 Nevertheless, what’s important is that everyone’s on the right track towards living a sustainable and eco-friendly way of life.